lnahrf/mpesp_kit/README.md

 ## Tools

-- Flash - Used to flash a new MicroPython firmware on to the device.
+- Flash - Used to flash a new MicroPython firmware on to the device
-- Transfer - Used to transfer files into MicroPython's file system.
+- Transfer - Used to transfer files into MicroPython's file system
-- File List - Used to list all files on MicroPython's file system.
+- File List - Used to list all files on MicroPython's file system
-- Delete - Used to delete a file or files from MicroPython's file system.
+- Delete - Used to delete a file or files from MicroPython's file system
-- Soft Reset - Used to send a soft reset signal to the device.
+- Soft Reset - Used to send a soft reset signal to the device

 ## Dependencies
-- Python 3 - Make sure Python 3 is installed and is a valid command.
+- Python 3 - Make sure Python 3 is installed and is a valid command
 - esptool - Make sure esptool is installed, run `pip install esptool`
 - adafruit-ampy - Make sure adafruit-ampy is installed and that `ampy` is a valid command, run `pip install adafruit-ampy`